M-37 (Michigan highway): West Michigan

 M-37 starts joined with Business Loop I-94 (BL I-94) as the two highway designations run concurrently at exit 92 on I-94 southwest of Battle Creek.
 They follow Columbia Avenue and pass around the southern side of the W. K. Kellogg Airport.
 When the roadway meets M-96, BL I-94/M-37 turns northward, joining M-96 around the eastern end of the airport to Dickman Road.
-M-37 jogs westerly onto Dickman Road before continuing northward Helmer Road through suburban residential areas in Springfield and across the Kalamazoo River into Level Park-Oak Park.
-There the highway intersects M-89, passes through more residential areas and exits the Battle Creek metro area.
+M-37 jogs westerly onto Dickman Road before continuing northward on Helmer Road through suburban residential areas in Springfield and across the Kalamazoo River into Level Park-Oak Park.
+There, the highway intersects M-89, passes through more residential areas, and exits the Battle Creek metro area.

 North of Bedford, M-37 meanders through rural Barry County.
 The road passes through mixed agricultural and forest lands near several small lakes in the area.
 On its path to Hastings, the trunkline runs through Dowling and meets the western terminus of M-79.
 The highway follows Hanover Street through the south side of Hastings into downtown, where it turns west on Green Street and north on Broadway Street.
 At the intersection of Broadway and State streets, M-37 meets and joins M-43.
 West of Hastings, M-43 separates and heads south toward Kalamazoo while M-37 turns northwesterly and runs parallel to the Thornapple River.
 The highway follows the river west and north to the community of Middleville through mixed farms and forests.